Dorset-Council-UK/qgis-configurable-search/README.md

 # Configurable Search QGIS Plugin

-A modern QGIS plugin that adds a powerful configurable search bar to the QGIS toolbar.
-This plugin allows users to search through multiple APIs and project layers with customizable templates, ordering, and regex filtering.
+A modern QGIS plugin that adds a powerful configurable search panel to QGIS.
+This plugin provides a dockable search interface that allows users to search through multiple APIs and project layers with customizable templates, ordering, and regex filtering.

 ## Features